-Elections will be held every two (2) years by March 5 of that year.
 Faculty shall be eligible to vote in the department that they are primarily assigned.
-Primary assignment shall be established in the following order: (1) the department the faculty member was hired into; or (2) by the faculty member having more than fifty percent (50%) percent of their load in an individual department over a two year lookback period, exclusive of reassigned time.
+Primary assignment shall be established in the following order: (1) the department the faculty member was hired into; or (2) by the faculty member having more than fifty percent (50%) percent of their load in an individual department over a two-year lookback period, exclusive of reassigned time.
 Each full-time faculty member of a department is eligible to vote according to the principle of one (1) person, one (1) vote.

-Members will cast a secret ballot either at a meeting with all members voting and present, or through ballot collected by the school secretary.
+Members will cast a secret ballot either at a meeting with all members voting and present, or through ballots collected by the school secretaryadministrative assistant.
+Faculty members shall have a minimum of five (5) calendar days to vote if conducted outside of an in-person meeting.
 A record of the outcome will be contained in the department minutes or other record of action, and a copy will be sent immediately to the Office of Instructional Services in order that changes are officially recorded.